ton-community/.github/profile/draft.md

 <img align="left" width="300" src="imgs/why.png">

 ## Why you should join? 🎫
 We are a community driven project, and need your help.

 If you are a developer, you can contribute to the projects, or add your own.
 Also, we are looking for people who can help with documentation.

-Also, here you can get help in creating such projects, that useful for the community.
+In addition, here you can get help in creating such projects, that useful for the community.

 ---